scimad/scimad.github.io/_posts/2019-05-29-silent-conversation.markdown

 to smell the tiny floating droplets,
 my nostrils and my lungs had been thirsty.

-I told her, "please" show some rain,
+I told her, "please" show (him) some rain,
 we have technology for that now,
 to *almost* send the rain to anyone.
 The scenes are reproduced,